MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---
-title: What is a good Power Platform Governance
+title: What is good Power Platform Governance
 description: This blog asks what good power platform governance is, what patterns need to be identified for good implementation, and what should be considered technically
 date: '2022-05-26T20:34:32.391Z'
 author: "Michael Roth"